Soundwave2142/ja3-final-stand/README.md

 On top of that, your chosen mercenaries will wear faction attire compiled from faction-themed pools.
 The exception is the __No Faction__ option, which provides vanilla experience with no bonuses or penalties and no faction-themed attire.
 __Current available player factions__ are: ___No Faction___, ___Militia___, ___Rebels___.
-- __Enemy Faction__ - the main opposing force, depending on your choice, will yield different rewards (XP/monetary) and you will face different units.
+- __Enemy Faction__ - the main opposing force, depending on your choice, the enemy faction will yield different rewards (XP, money, loyalty), and you will face different units.
 __Current available enemy factions__ are: ___Legion, Adonis, Grand Chien Army, Siegfried's Guard (Super Soldiers)___.

 Each player faction and enemy faction has its strengths and weaknesses.